andrei-tatar/node-red-contrib-nora/README.md

 <img src="https://raw.githubusercontent.com/andrei-tatar/node-red-contrib-nora/master/doc/8_ghome_setup.png" width=300>

-4. Select `[test] NORA` (in this image it's already linked) and login again with the Google/Github account you used when logging in to the NORA homepage.
+4. Select `NORA` (in this image it's already linked) and login again with the Google/Github account you used when logging in to the NORA homepage.

 <img src="https://raw.githubusercontent.com/andrei-tatar/node-red-contrib-nora/master/doc/9_ghome_manage.jpeg" width=300>

 The devices setup in Node-RED will sync with your Google Home and now you are able to control them via voice/routines/etc.

-*If you like NORA and find it useful, consider donating using [Paypal Me](https://paypal.me/andreitatar)*